Bambusstock/Chaname/README.md

     <SenderName> message

 The `<SenderName>` is highlighted with a extra color.
 The `message` also.
-Now one except the receiver can see the message.
+No one except the receiver can see the message.